Surrounded by tradition and blessed with modernity, Lisbon’s seven hills are covered with layers of history and heritage.

-Bairro Alto is one of Lisbon’s most picturesque, bohemian and alternative neighbourhoods.
-It was designed in the 15th century to host merchants and sailors from the overseas expansion.
+Bairro Alto is one of Lisbon’s most picturesque, bohemian, and alternative neighborhoods.
+It was designed in the 15th century to host merchants and sailors from overseas expansion.
 Eternally associated as the city’s bohemian haunt of artists, its grid of streets is quiet during the day but transformed at night into one of the city’s most vibrant nightlife quarters.

 São Jorge Castle (Castelo de São Jorge) is one of Lisbon’s most emblematic landmarks.
 Dated from the medieval period, it stands out in a commanding position in one of the seven hills of Lisbon, the highest one in the city.

 Alfama is the oldest quarter in Lisbon.
-Hardly affected by the 1755 earthquake due to its solid rock foundations, it was home for the Visigoths, the Romans and the Moors that left the cobbled streets, the small squares and the whitewashed houses as their unmistakable heritage.
-Being part of history where most of the Fado songs where written and sung, it’s today an old cosmopolitan neighbourhood.
+Hardly affected by the 1755 earthquake due to its solid rock foundations, it was home for the Visigoths, the Romans, and the Moors that left the cobbled streets, the small squares, and the whitewashed houses as their unmistakable heritage.
+Being part of history where most of the Fado songs were written and sung, it’s today an old cosmopolitan neighborhood.

 Day 4 – Jerónimos Monastery and Belém

-The Czar Lisbon Hotel has at your disposal 77 cosy rooms, elegantly furnished and cared for by a team dedicated and committed to ensure your well-being.
+The Czar Lisbon Hotel has at your disposal 77 cozy rooms, elegantly furnished and cared for by a team dedicated and committed to ensuring your well-being.

-It is the perfect choice for any stay in Lisbon, with the family, doing business or pure leisure, within personalized services at your disposal, a elegant and cosmopolitan atmosphere.
+It is the perfect choice for any stay in Lisbon, with the family, doing business, or pure leisure, within personalized services at your disposal, an elegant and cosmopolitan atmosphere.